England's Fran Kirby reflects on 'rollercoaster' journey ahead of 50th cap against Latvia

-Fran Kirby is proud of her "rollercoaster" international journey as she prepares to win her 50th England cap in Tuesday's World Cup qualifier against Latvia.
+Fran Kirby is proud of her "rollercoaster" international journey as she prepares to win her 50th England cap in Tuesday's World Cup qualifier away to Latvia.

-The Chelsea forward will reach the landmark if she starts, as expected, in Riga as England look to maintain their perfect start in qualifying for the 2023 finals in Australia and New Zealand.
+The Chelsea forward will reach the landmark if she starts, as expected, in Riga (kick-off 6.30pm BST) as England look to maintain their perfect start in qualifying for the 2023 finals in Australia and New Zealand.

 Kirby would have likely surpassed the half-century of caps already were it not for her battles against injury, as well as being diagnosed with pericarditis in 2020.